 We need the genuine home education lobby to throw its weight behind a proper system of regulation, not see it as as threat.
 If they are doing it effectively (and it doesn't have to look anything like a school) they have no reason to fear a system that at least ensures we know that they and their children exist.
 Leaving it up to every parent to make their own decision, with virtually no external monitoring, is just not enough to protect the rights of every child.
 We have a database of every car, but not of every child.
 Perhaps we at least need a shift in our priorities.
 29.11.17

 MY CHOSEN CHARITY

 Make a loan.
 Change a life.

 I am committed to a welfare-based strategic approach to managing attendance and absence.
 I may not always tell you exactly what you think you want to hear or repeat what you always thought was true.
 But I will offer you an informed and independent voice that gives you real practical help in carrying out your statutory duties and seeks to promote more effective solutions for those children and young people who most need them.
-I don't do twitter but I do 'whitter' about education welfare issues.
-Currently: Our C21st population needs a C21st approach.
+I also 'whitter' about education welfare issues.
+Currently: If education is not compulsory, then it's not compulsory!

-But there is more to life than work so you'll also find a page about my humanist approach to spirituality where I write about the dialogue between faith and life for those who are not convinced that conventional religions take us where we need to go as modern, thoughtful human beings.
+But there is more to life than work so you'll also find a page about humanism and spirituality where I write about the dialogue between faith and life for those who are not convinced that conventional religions take us where we need to go as modern, thoughtful human beings.
 I'm not 'religious' but I am human.
 It's life before death that matters, so how do we decide how to live it?

 Feedback and comment are always very welcome.